Is TeamMates Working?

 TeamMates mentees who look forward to seeing his or her mentor have higher levels of hope, engagement in school, and overall well-being.

 To learn more about the impact TeamMates mentors have on their mentees’ levels of hope, engagement in school, and well-being, check out the Gallup Student Poll study.
+To learn why giving your time is one of the most valuable things you can do for a young person, check out The Gift of Time: Why Your Time Matters.

 Student ABC’s: Attendance, Behavior, and Course Performance